Unpacking Student Engagement within Higher Education

 Integrating interdisciplinary topics can also foster deeper engagement, as students can draw connections across themes addressed within multiple courses and fields.

-The physical layout and atmosphere of the classroom, meeting space, or event hall can impact how well students are able to focus on the subject matter.
-Faculty and staff should work together to design spaces that are comfortable, well-lit, and organized.
+The physical layout and atmosphere of the classroom environment, meeting space or event hall can impact how well students focus on the subject matter.
+Thoughtful design, accessibility considerations and technology integration all contribute to creating an engaging and effective learning space.
+Faculty and staff should work together to design spaces that are comfortable, well-lit and organized.

-Students who have positive relationships with professors and support staff are more likely to ask questions, actively participate in discussions, and aim to contribute positively to their learning environments.
-Instructors should aim to be approachable, demonstrate genuine interest in students' success, and provide timely, constructive feedback.
+Students who have positive relationships with professors and support staff are more likely to ask questions, actively participate and contribute positively to their learning environments.
+Instructors should aim to be approachable, demonstrate genuine interest in students' success and provide timely, constructive feedback

-Meeting with students outside of the regularly scheduled learning experience can also help foster positive relationships.
-This can involve faculty holding office hours and support staff—including academic advisors, career counselors, residence hall staff, and Student Affairs leaders—joining students at campus events, attending student-run programs, and leading field experiences.
+Meeting with students outside of the regularly scheduled learning experience can help foster positive relationships.
+This can involve faculty holding office hours and support staff—including academic advisors, career counselors, residence hall staff and Student Affairs leaders—joining students at campus events, attending student-run programs and leading field experiences.

 Leveraging educational technology tools can make the higher education experience more dynamic and relevant for students of all ages and demographics.